PyFR/PyFR/doc/src/user_guide.rst

 The .ini configuration file parameterises the simulation.
 It is written in the `INI <http://en.wikipedia.org/wiki/INI_file>`_ format.
 Parameters are grouped into sections.
 The roles of each section and their associated parameters are described below.
 Note that both ``;`` and ``#`` may be used as comment characters.

 Backends
 --------

-There are several configuration setting for the backends.
-The base section ``[backend]`` is required, whereas PyFR has internal defualts for the other hardware specific backend settings; however, for best perfomance it is advisable to configure those applicable for the target hardware.
+The backend components detail how the solver will be configured for specific computational resources.
+The while the section ``[backend]`` is required, the other configurations are optional.
+If a hardware specific backend configuration is omitted, then PyFR will fall back to in built default settings; however, for best performance it is advisable to configure those backends applicable for your target hardware.

 [backend]
 ^^^^^^^^^